 When a child plants a tree or a shrub, it doesn’t just help the environment and wildlife.
 It can also have a really positive impact on the child and their community.
 That’s why it’s really important to get your primary school involved!

-- if you don’t have room to plant trees at your school, ask your council to identify some local land where you can plant them.
+- What if you don’t have space to plant trees at your school? if you don’t have room to plant trees at your school, ask your council to identify some local land where you can plant them.

-- see if your local council can lend you tools and assistance.
-Many councils organise the whole tree planting activity for their local schools.
+- Ask your council for help.
+Ask your local council if they can can lend you tools and assistance.
+Many councils organise tree planting activites for their local schools.
 Can your local council do the same for your school?
 This is particularly useful if your school doesn’t have any experience in organising tree plantings.

-- If you ask your council for help and give them plenty of notice, they should be able to help you.
+- Be flexible when choosing a date for your tree planting.
+If you ask your council for help and give them plenty of notice, they should be able to help you.
 If they seem reluctant because they’re too busy, let them know that your school can totally fit in with their schedule.

 “I believe that society benefits when young children get out, get their hands in the earth, and plant trees.
 Planting trees and shrubs is a great way for kids to connect to the environment and their community.” - Olivia Newton-John